 - partially or completely in an Area of Consistency (as shown in the ABC Comp Plan, as amended) to a zone district other than NR-PO-B. 3.
-Amend the Official Zoning Map to change less than 20 gross - in the ABC Comp Plan, as amended) to a zone district other than NR-PO-B. 4.
-Not create or amend any text or map of any small area, which is processed pursuant to Subsection 14-16-6-7(E) (Amendment to IDO Text - Small Area), or Historic Protection Overlay zone, which is processed pursuant to Subsection 14-16-6-7(C)
+Amend the Official Zoning Map to change less than 20 gross - acres of land located entirely in an Area of Change (as shown in the ABC Comp Plan, as amended) to a zone district other than NR-PO-B. - 4.
+Not create or amend any text or map of any small area, which is processed pursuant to Subsection 14-16-6-7(E) (Amendment to IDO Text - Small Area), or Historic Protection Overlay zone, which is processed pursuant to Subsection 14-16-6-7(C) (Adoption or Amendment of Historic Designation).